open-policy-agent/opa/docs/docs/rest-api.md

 }
 ```

-For multi-target requests, per-target replacementes are possible, since the SQL table names might not match what you need for a UCAST consumer library.
+For multi-target requests, per-target replacements are possible, since the SQL table names might not match what you need for a UCAST consumer library.

 ## Health API